 The Habitat of Sea Sponges

-Sponges are some of the oldest multi-cellular organisms on the earth. ...
-Species with asexual reproduction tend to bud, ...
-What Is...
+Sponges are some of the oldest multi-cellular organisms on the earth.
+According to the World Wildlife Fund's Treasures of the Sea website,...

 How Long Can You Use a Kitchen Sponge?